jarmokivekas/tuamk-thesis/doc/main.md

 The measurements verify what should be there, in theory, is observable in practice.

-## Maximum Frequency Resolution
+## Frequency Resolution

-Sample rate and FFT size (bin count) determine the maximum available resolution in the frequency domain.
+Sample rate and FFT size (bin count) determine the greatest available resolution in the frequency domain.

 The frequency resolution is given by